-There are four design categories of boats based upon their ability to withstand wind and water conditions; this boat is designed in accordance with Category C.
+There are four design categories of boats based upon their ability to withstand wind and water conditions; this boat is designed under Category C.

 Category A - Designed for winds that may exceed wind force 8 (Beaufort scale - 40 knots) and a significant wave height of 4m and above.